Nashville-Public-Library/misc/README.md

 - Ensure the Batch & Python scripts are in the same directory.
 - A sample `.bat` file (`Example.bat`) is inlcuded in this repo.

-It's best to avoid spaces in filenames.
+As a general note: It's best to avoid spaces in filenames.
 If your audio filenames have spaces in them, the FFmpeg commands will need to be changed.

+### The scripts should be fairly straightfoward and self-explanatory but below are some helpful notes.

 ---